babobski/Komodo-LESS-Compiler/README.md

 =========================

 a LESS 2.6.1 compiler for Komodo Edit/Ide.
-This addon allows you to compile LESS files and will give auto completion on the LESS @vars.
+This addon allows you to compile LESS files.

 ## Usage
 If you install this addon. default the compiler is enabled.